JainAbhi2411/DineQR/FINAL_FIXES_SUMMARY.md

 6. ✅ Proceed to checkout
 7. ✅ Place order successfully
 8. ✅ View order history
+9. ✅ Use chatbot for help (responsive on mobile)

 ### Owner Flow ✅
 1. ✅ Register/Login